-Prerequisite: None for Spanish 6A; Spn 6A for 6B
+Prerequisite: None for Spanish 6A; Spn 6A for 6B 3 hours lecture weekly

 A study of basic communication skills in Spanish for medical personnel who deal with Spanish-speaking patients.
 Emphasis on acquired medical vocabulary that can be systematically learned without prior knowledge of the language.
 Practical informal Spanish for effective communication.
 Special needs will be given special consideration.
+(2)